RezareSystems/rezare-directory/src/core/Rezare.rSite.Domain/README.md

 # Rezare.rSite.Domain

+The Domain contains enterprise-wide types and logic

 The following is a description of each area in the Domain.
 This project provides a location for storing the Domain-Driven Design

 ## Entities

 These are objects that have an identity, and need to be distinguishable, even when they have the same values.

+## Enumerations

+## Exceptions

 ## ValueObjects